 Scope 2 includes greenhouse gas emissions from purchased energy.
-The net energy purchase was considered here (net as purchased electricity minus the sale of the PV electricity fed into the grid).
-In 2021, the purchased electricity resulted in 566 t CO2 eq.
+The net energy purchase was taken into account here (net purchase of electricity minus the sale of the PV electricity fed into the grid).
+Since Wilhelm Kneitz AG purchases green electricity and this does not cause any greenhouse gas emissions, 35 t CO2 eq. could be avoided and credited in 2022 by feeding the surplus PV electricity into the grid.

 The "marked based" approach was chosen for the calculation.
 This means that the emission factor of the respective electricity provider is used to calculate the greenhouse gas emissions.
 This emission factor can be taken from the electricity supplier's electricity label.
-At the time of reporting, there was no electricity label for 2021 and the emission factor was taken from the electricity label for 2020.
-The value will be corrected as soon as the current electricity certificate is available.